TC College Advising Program

 Students in TC-CAP are assessed on their participation in class discussions, completion of course activities, and submission of assignments.
 Students are provided rubrics to understand the how participation and assignments are measured and evaluated.
 There are also opportunities for the students to test their own understanding through various quizzes developed using the tools of the online space.

 Students will receive feedback and individualized comments on their submitted assignments, including discussion board comments and other written assignments.
 This feedback will be provided by course instructors, course facilitators, and/or teaching assistants.
 Feedback will be uploaded to Canvas, the Learning Management System, approximately one week after the assignment is submitted.
-Students will also receive their multiple choice quiz grades immediately after submitting the assignment.
-Students who receive a grade of 80% of lower will be electronically prompted to review the presentations and re-attempt the quiz.
-While there is no midterm or final exam, participants complete quizzes after every three modules to demonstrate their grasp of the materials.
-These 10-15 item quizzes will be multiple choice and participants have to take them before they can move onto the next set of modules.
-Participants receive a grade of 70% or higher to demonstrate satisfactory learning.
+To receive a certificate of completion, participants must demonstrate satisfactory learning by earning a 70% or higher in the course.